portfolio-performance/portfolio-help/docs/en/how-to/recording-stock-split.md

 Both charts span a five-year period.
 But, while your purchase price around January 2022 was `$ 3408` (Figure 1), it appears to be priced around `$ 150` (Figure 2), according to [investing.com](https://www.investing.com/equities/amazon-com-inc).
 This discrepancy arises because financial websites typically "adjust" all historical prices after a stock split.
 This adjustment involves recalculating the historical prices before the split, just as the PP's Stock Split function does.

-Figure: Historical Quotes chart of Amazon (adjusted prices - chart from PP). {class=pp-figure}
+Figure: Historical Quotes chart of Amazon (adjusted prices after stock split - chart from PP). {class=pp-figure}

 ![](../reference/view/securities/images/split-stock-amazon-adjusted-PP.png)

 !!!
 Important

-    The "regular" Yahoo Finance Close Price is already adjusted for splits.
+    The *regular* Yahoo Finance Close Price is already adjusted for splits.
 The *Adjusted close* price is en surplus adjusted for splits and dividend and/or capital gain distributions.

 **Some considerations**